 Common Abbreviations: S Through W and Specialized Abbreviations

-In this lesson, you'll finish your study of medical abbreviations as you explore the abbreviations that begin with letters S through Z. You'll also go over specific abbreviations that refer to hospital areas, laboratory tests, chemistries, and medical symbols.
-In this assignment, it's up to you to find the abbreviations that correctly relate to each sentence in a medical note.
+In this lesson, we'll finish our study of medical abbreviations as we explore the abbreviations that begin with letters S through Z. We'll also go over specific abbreviations that refer to hospital areas, laboratory tests, chemistries, and medical symbols.
+In the assignment, it's up to you to find the abbreviations that correctly relate to each sentence in a medical note.

 Directional Terms and Word Combinations